madr/madr/README.md

     // That is "Hi! 🤘" in swedish

-I make web sites and currently works for [Stratsys](https://stratsys.se) as a Senior Frontend Architect.
+I make web sites and currently works for [Playmaker](https://playmaker.ai) as a Fullstack Developer.
 My passion is to solve problems with solutions that are accessible, inclusive and pleasant to use.
 I am always willing to learn new things, but I prefer to keep things simple and straight-forward without unnecessary clutter: I [embrace boring tech](https://mcfunley.com/choose-boring-technology).

 I wrote **JavaScript** before it was cool and have used **Python** with joy for a decade.
 Currently, I learn **Rust** and **Phoenix LiveView**.
 I also try to master **Elixir**.